“Come out of her, My people, lest you share in her sins, and lest you receive of her plagues.” (Revelation 18:4 NKJV)

 Command: Be watchful!
 Remember!
 Hold fast!
 Repent!

-Reward: A few clothed in white garments: their names will not be blotted out.
+Reward: A few overcomers will be clothed in white garments: their names will not be blotted out.

 Relevant Scriptures: Revelation 3:1-6; 1 Thessalonians 5:4